doublechiang/lab_systems/README.md

 If the systems in the database has MAC matching the leases file MAC address, it will show the IP address on that server.

 ## Installation & Deployment
+### Ubuntu & Debian
-support bundle, use "bundle install" to update the required module.
+sudo apt-get install libmysqlclient-dev, or libmariadb-dev sudo apt-get install ruby-dev sudo apt-get install libssl-dev sudo apt-get install libsqlite3-dev support bundle, use "bundle install" to update the required module.
+## Development
+$ gem install bundler
+$ bundle install

+run the development instance
+bundle exec rakckup

+## Database initialize
+List the available rake tasks.
+$ bundle exec rake -T
+To create database
+$ bundle exec rake db:create
 database: use ActiveRecord
 bundle exec rake -I lib db:migrate
+Load the seeds
+$ bundle exec rake db:seed

+### SQlite
 ### mySql database
 mysql> CREATE USER 'lab_systems'@'localhost' IDENTIFIED BY 'password';
 mysql> GRANT ALL PRIVILEGES ON * . * TO 'lab_systems'@'localhost';

-## Development
-$ gem install bundler first
-$ bundle install
-### Ubuntu & Debian
-sudo apt-get install libmysqlclient-dev sudo apt-get install ruby-dev sudo apt-get install libssl-dev apt-get install libsqlite3-dev

 Since it will check the current time.
 You can copy dhcpd.leases file from the server to get the working valid sample.